-Objective / Performance Criteria / Provision Compliance Proposal as Assessed being diverted to landfill as a result of building demolition.
-4. Bulk Earthworks and Retaining Walls l a) To ensure that development responds sensitively to the topography of the land. b) To restrict and control excessive earthworks in order to preserve, as much as practicable, the existing topography and character of the neighbourhood affected by the proposed development. c) To ensure that the building design is appropriate for site conditions with consideration given to the stability and privacy of the adjoining properties, solar access, amenity and bulk, height and scale at the boundary interface. d) To minimise the effect of disturbance on any land and ensure that dangerous/unstable excavations are avoided, or where necessary, are properly retained. e) To reduce the potential for the siltation of waterways and erosion of land disturbed by the development. f) To ensure that the site is appropriately rehabilitated as an integral part of the development. g) To preserve topsoil. h) To ensure that adequate provision is made for drainage in relation to cut and fill practices.
-YES Minimal earthworks are required on site due to the design of the dwellings following the lie of the land.
-No retaining walls are required.
+Objective / Performance Criteria / Provision Compliance Proposal as Assessed and privacy of the adjoining properties, solar access, amenity and bulk, height and scale at the boundary interface. d) To minimise the effect of disturbance on any land and ensure that dangerous/unstable excavations are avoided, or where necessary, are properly retained. e) To reduce the potential for the siltation of waterways and erosion of land disturbed by the development. f) To ensure that the site is appropriately rehabilitated as an integral part of the development. g) To preserve topsoil. h) To ensure that adequate provision is made for drainage in relation to cut and fill practices. that there is an imbalance of cut and fill on site.
+This is inevitable for a site such as this.
+Clean cut will be removed to another site the developer is working with.
+Where retaining walls are proposed, these are located at least 500mm off boundaries and most less than 1m in height.
+This provides for benched areas than enhance improved livability.
 5. Street Building Setbacks a) To provide setbacks that complement the streetscape, allow flexibility in the siting of buildings and allow for landscape settings and open space requirements. b) To ensure that new development establishes appropriate and attractive streetscapes which reinforce the function of the street and is sensitive to the landscape and environmental conditions of the locality.
-YES The proposed development is set back 4.5m from the front boundary to the building line with the garage of dwelling 1 set back a further metre at 5.5m.
+YES The proposed new dwellings are set in line with the neighbouring property.
 6. Side and Rear Setbacks a) To allow flexibility in the siting of buildings and the provision of side and rear setbacks. b) To allow adequate building setbacks for landscaping, privacy, natural light and ventilation between buildings.
 YES Side and rear setbacks are compliant with the requirements of the DCP.
-The minimum side setback is 1.2m.
-The minimum rear setback is 3.9m 7.
-Site Coverage and Unbuilt Areas a) To promote on-site stormwater infiltration by restricting site coverage of buildings and hard surfaces. b) To maximise opportunities for landscaping of the site which incorporate larger scale plantings consistent with reducing the visual impact of hard building finishes and promoting improved amenity within the site and enhanced streetscapes.
-YES The site coverage as shown in the included plans is 66.2%.
+7. Site Coverage and Unbuilt Areas I a) To promote on-site stormwater infiltration by restricting site coverage of buildings and hard surfaces. b) To maximise opportunities for landscaping of the site which incorporate larger scale plantings consistent with reducing the visual impact of hard building finishes and promoting improved amenity within the site and enhanced streetscapes.
+YES The site coverage as shown in the included plans is 65.8%.
 The maximum for this type of development is 70%.
-8. Building Height, Bulk and Scale a) To ensure that the height, scale, and length of new development is not excessive and relates well to the local context and overall site constraints.
-YES All proposed development is single storey and poses no issues with regard to height The dwellings are designed to incorporate brick veneer construction and lightweight
+8. Building Height, Bulk and Scale a) To ensure that the height, scale, and length of new development is not excessive and relates well to the local context and overall site constraints. b) To ensure that the amenity of surrounding properties is properly considered. c) To minimise site disturbance and cut and fill.
+YES All proposed development is single storey and poses no issues with regard to height, bulk and scale.
+Maximum overall height of the highest dwelling is 6.5m.
+9. External Appearance a) To encourage the creation of attractive, well-designed residential development. b) To allow flexibility in design and use of materials while encouraging high architectural standards. c) To ensure good design which provides continuity of character between existing building forms, new development and surrounding landscape by using a YES Two proposed dwellings front Cumberland Street with the third as a battleaxe arrangement